har-in-air/ESP32_MULTI_METER/README.md

 # ESP32_INA226_CURRENT_VOLTAGE_METER

-ESP32 development board with INA226 sensor used to capture and record load bus voltage and load current of a Device Under Test (DUT).
+ESP32 development board and INA226 sensor used to capture and record load bus voltage and load current of a Device Under Test (DUT).

 <p align="center" width="100%">